Trump digs in on tariffs as global stock markets go into freefall

 “There doesn’t have to be a recession… who knows how the market is going to react in a day, in a week,” US Secretary of the Treasury Scott Bessent told NBC’s Meet the Press on Sunday.

-“What we are looking at is building the long-term economic fundamentals for prosperity that I think the previous administration had put us on the course toward financial calamity.”
+“What we are looking at is building the long-term economic fundamentals for prosperity, and I think the previous administration had put us on the course toward financial calamity.”